Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 ### Sign Game

 Have the new driver read the signs as you drive down the road to them.
+- Make them read the signs on the side of the road
+- Make them read out loud all signs at the intersection
+- Make them read out loud the signs that you pass on the freeway

+As the new driver gets used to reaading their signs call out street names in advance and have them turn on those streets or if on a freeway, call out the exit ramp and have them exit there.

+By playing this game it forces the new driver to read their signs and build up that behavior of creating a very aware driver.

  ## Three Second Rule